-Earlobe repair for a torn or stretched earlobe is a specialty at my Newport Beach office in Orange County.
-Over time, a pierced earlobe can become stretched due to oversized or heavy earrings, resulting in a large opening that may even tear completely through the lobe.
-Often, a torn earlobe can result from trauma, such as having an earring pulled by a child or caught on clothing.
-Whether you have a partial tear or a complete tear, I can repair the torn earlobe to create a smooth, natural contour to the ear again.
+Over time, a pierced earlobe can become stretched due to oversized or heavy earrings, resulting in a large opening, or a tear completely through the lobe.
+Often, a torn earlobe can result from trauma, such as having an earring pulled by a child or after being caught on clothing.
+Whether you have a partial tear or a complete tear, Dr. Nirav Savalia can repair the torn earlobe to restore a smooth, natural contour to the ear.

 My specially developed surgical repair techniques create a smooth, uninterrupted earlobe contour for people who have a complete or partial tear or who want to repair stretched earlobes from gauges.